llvm/mlir-www/website/content/users/_index.md

 environment to write fast code at higher productivity than CUDA, but also with higher flexibility than other existing DSLs.

+## [VAST](https://github.com/trailofbits/vast): C/C++ frontend for MLIR

+VAST is a library for program analysis and instrumentation of C/C++ and related languages.
+VAST provides a foundation for customizable program representation for a broad spectrum of analyses.
+Using the MLIR infrastructure, VAST provides a toolset to represent C/C++ program at various stages of the compilation and to transform the representation to the best-fit program abstraction.

 ## [Verona](https://github.com/microsoft/verona)

 Project Verona is a research programming language to explore the concept of